timlebrun/arduino-cdj/README.md

 This is a repository containing all reverse engineering data i can find about the internal SPI bus of my CDJ800 Mk2s.
 My goal is to replace the `MAIN` board with a microcontroller and enable them to control a software via MIDI of USB-HID.

+> As of now, I won't have a working CDJ anymore to continue working on this...
+> I fried the one I had on hand while rerouting the debug wiring
+> Feel free to fork this and/or add to it

 ## DISPLAY → MAIN

 ### Structure